Obie-Wan/django_hadoop/README.md

 - Install hadoop client for reading from HDFS (required in both cases for reading job results).

 - Add crontab entry to run periodically ```python manage.py process_jobs```.
-This command will process all jobs from database.
+This command should process all jobs from database.

 ### JobManager customization